 His wife now assumed her censorious tone of voice,

 "That Admiral saying to the Prime Minister that his command will supply all the officers needed for the most important ball of the season.
 Who does he think he is?
-Why should those Naval officers be the only ones to go to the best Ball of the year.
+Why should those naval officers be the only ones to go to the best Ball of the year.
 Mary Feelgood is the richest woman in Australia.
-And I hear that her sister Hilda will be there this year.
+And I hear that her daughter Hilda will be there this year along with the older sister Hera.
 Only the finest young ladies get to go to that ball.
+All from politically connect families.
 No it really is too much."

 Noticing that his wife had given him another opportunity to be supportive, Colonel Mackenzie replied in a tone copied from that of his wife's current mood,

 "That Admiral wants to be made the new Vice Admiral.
-Old Vice Admiral Voyages is retiring soon.
+Old Vice Admiral Alf Voyages is retiring soon.
 The Prime Minister has a few Admirals to pick from but he won't do it without wide consultations.
 Everyone knows that Abraham Feelgood has a say in all military appointments.
-The Navy has huge construction contacts coming up.
-Feelgood has his fingers in many construction companies.
-He will want to squeeze out any rivals.
+The Navy has huge construction contacts coming up soon.
+Abraham Feelgood has his fingers in many construction companies.
+He will want to squeeze out any rivals from the bidding process.
 Getting on Mary Feelgood's good books can not harm that Admiral's chances for the top job."

 Mrs. Mackenzie now sprang her less than subtle trap.
 In a forceful tone of voice she exclaims,

-The look she now gives her husband made him squirm.
+The look she gave her husband made him squirm.
 Colonel Mackenzie did not need reminding, especially by his wife, that he married a general's daughter.
-But that General was now retired.
+But his father-in-law was now retired.
 If Colonel Mackenzie wanted future promotions then he would need to impress his political masters.
 So he picked up on his wife's thread and said in a hesitant voice,

-"So you think I should offer to send my officers, the young ones of course, along to this Feelgood run Ball?"
+"So you think I should also send my officers, the young ones of course, along to this Feelgood Ball?"

 His wife gave him one of those smiles that spoke volumes to a whipped husband.
 But she kept the scorn out of her tone when she replied,